abruere/workingoo/README.md

 - STELACE_*PUBLISHABLE_API_KEY (pubk_*...) used in Vue app
 - STELACE_*SECRET_API_KEY (seck_*...) used in data seeding scripts

+You can get your API Keys in [Stelace Dashboard](https://stelace.com/dashboard).

 4. Start the development server

 ```sh